aaaksenova/term_paper2021/README.md

 # The Notion of Semantic Frames in Transformer Models: Application to Lexical Typology Study

-This is code for the term paper in HSE university.
+This is the code of the term paper project in HSE university.

 The repository contains 4 notebooks that can be launched in Google Colab.
 Directories contain all the necessary data.